nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 I took my preparations like I did with [CKA](#cka) and refreshed everything from [KCSA](#kcsa) but also read a fantastic book I received and watched fantastic videos on the topics the exam covered.
 The exam is challenging but not something you can't deal with and passing it (At least for me) felt so rewarding that I would go through all again.

+> **EDIT**: Yep, I decided to continue ...
+##### LFCS
+Ok, this one was a special one.
+I've been looking to do a Linux-related exam long before I learnt about Kubernetes (Actually Linux introduced me to containers and that eventually got me into Kubernetes so that's another reason this one was special).
+So suited with my Kubestronaut jacket I just took the exam.

+Well, what I did for this one?
+I think that practicing was the most important thing I did.
+But funny or not, I repeated what I say I did for [CKA](#cka) and I really enjoyed it.

 ### Tips for Taking (Kubernetes) Exams — Lessons from the experience

 Taking technical exams is like deploying in production: you can’t panic, and you need to trust your setup.
-Technical certification exams (Ok, maybe not all but exams like CKA, CKAD and CKS) usually have some type of hands-on scenarios.
+Technical certification exams (Ok, maybe not all but exams like LFCS, CKA, CKAD and CKS) usually have some type of hands-on scenarios.
 That means mindset, preparation, and tactics all matter.

 Let’s break down some tips for test-taking, mapped to how things work in Kubernetes.